The Man and The Journey

-The Man and The Journey is a suite of music performed in concert by Pink Floyd during their 1969 tour.
+The Man and The Journey is a suite of music by Pink Floyd, performed in concert during The Man and The Journey Tour in 1969.
 It consisted of several of their early songs, some unreleased songs, and material later included on More and Ummagumma.
 The concerts featured visual performance elements such as the sawing and construction of a table, and consumption of afternoon tea onstage.
+The themes of insanity and everyday life are similar to what would later be explored in the album The Dark Side of the Moon.

 Background

 The concept was first performed 14 April 1969 at the Royal Festival Hall in a show billed as The Massed Gadgets of Auximenes – More Furious Madness from Pink Floyd.
 A truncated version of the show was recorded 12 May 1969 for the Top Gear radio programme.
 The 17 September performance at the Concertgebouw in Amsterdam is the most widely bootlegged of the shows on the tour (however, incomplete) because it was broadcast by radio station VPRO.
 Plans for an official live album release of The Man and The Journey were considered, but abandoned in favour of Ummagumma.